microsoft/Qcodes/CONTRIBUTING.md

 Hi, thanks for your interest in the project!
 We welcome pull requests from developers of all skill levels.

-Alex Johnson (alexcjohnson) & and an undercover ninja  are the creators and current maintainers of Qcodes, along with a group of talented and smart volunteers.
+Alex Johnson (alexcjohnson) & and Giulio Ungaretti (giulio.ungaretti@gmail.com) are the creators and current maintainers of Qcodes (aka core developers), along with a group of talented and smart volunteers.
 Please don't hesitate to reach out if you have any questions, or just need a little help getting started.

-Join us on slack, where informal discussion is more than welcome.
+Join us on Slack, where informal discussion is more than welcome.
 (For now ask us to be invited)

-### Bugs reports and feature requests
+## Bugs reports and feature requests

 We use github's [issues](https://github.com/qdev-dk/Qcodes/issues).
 Search for existing and closed issues.
 If your problem or idea is not yet addressed, [please open a new issue](https://github.com/qdev-dk/Qcodes/issues/new)